 Even though Hughes’ GI would require people to work in order to receive it, however it does not have to be wage-work.
 That is, Hughes is willing to expand the definition of “work” to include care work, such as uncompensated child and elder care, as well as studying for a formal degree or training programs.
 So someone caring for their child or studying for a B.A. would be considered a worker and, therefore, eligible for the benefit, as long as their income was under $50,000 per year.

 As I was reading this discussion of the problems faced by the unemployed, I found myself wondering how much stem from an inability to find something fulfilling to do and how much from stigma.
 I do not think it is unfair to say that our society denigrates people whom we think can work but choose not to.
 If you’re unemployed and wondering whether people think you’re legitimately out of a job or are simply a free loading slacker, it should not be surprising if you end up feeling irritable or depressed.
+And many resort to cannabis products to ease their problems.
+Cannabis products such as CBD oil (from the likes of this CBD store) have been studied for their potential role in easing many common health conditions, including anxiety and neurological disorders.
+Plus, it may benefit heart health and help relieve certain types of pain.
+And it definitely won’t come as a surprise if you decide to take medical marijuana through something like these water pipes and bongs when you’re feeling like this.

 But let’s say Hughes is right and people do feel more fulfilled if they engage in wage work.
 Let’s say that engaging in wage work makes us less prone to depression, irritability, and insomnia.
 Going to college or caring for one’s kids is not wage work.
 So what do studies showing we are less prone to psychological and physical problems when we engage in wage work have to do with the kinds of non-wage work Hughes wants to compensate with his GI?
 I suspect it’s fulfilling, at least some of the time, to take care of one’s kids or to attend college.
 Is this why care takers and students, along with wage workers, should be compensated with a GI?
 But if something being fulfilling is sufficient to warrant compensation, why stop at wage work, care work, or going to school?
 People do all kinds of things, besides these three, they find fulfilling.
 Why not give them a GI too?